guardian/recommendations/pull-requests.md

 - Is there any SQL Injection point?
 - Is sensitive information being encoded or encrypted?
 - Is the code making assumptions not documented in the ticket / PR or code itself?
+- Does it meet the team’s guidelines and style guides?
+For example [these Scala recommendations](./scala.md).
+Although ideally you will use ScalaFmt, ESLint or similar to remove the need for manual review

 ## What type of review to use?